Enterprise Random Password Manager (ERPM) integrates with Sybase in two ways:

 - Via ERPM's custom propagation, run the Afaria binary patcher

 - Again, via custom propagation, run an arbitrary process to reinstall the service

 When managing Afaria, many of the actions that may occur can also trigger messages that can be forwarded along to a number of other systems using ERPM's Event Sink system.
 ERPM makes use of an Event Sink integration wizard to trigger actions and display operational data in any third-party application.
-Actions such as password check out, password randomizations, successful or failed propagations, and much much more can fire an event sink.
+Actions such as password check out, password randomizations and successful or failed propagations can fire an event sink.
 The event server is built into the solution.